 Finkeldey Jr. - Frederick A. Finkeldey Sr. - Rev. E. Ray Simons

 Colsey - James

 The police ambulance removed the following residents of South Camden to the hospitals late on Saturday afternoon:

 |Excerpts from an Oral Interview with Carol Sampson-Feaster|

-Caroline Suzanne "Carol" Sampson was born in 1921 in Philadelphia to William Allen Sampson (1860-1937) and the former Helen Ida Petty (1887-1931).
-Her mother was a native of Newfoundland who came to Massachusetts in the mid-1910s, her father was a Bostonian.
+Caroline Suzanne "Carol" Sampson was born in 1921 in Philadelphia to William Allen Sampson (1860-1937) and the former Helen Ida Penny (1887-1931).
+Her mother was a native of Cape Sable Island, Nova Scotia who came to Massachusetts in the mid-1910s, her father was a Bostonian.
 The family, which included older siblings Lillian and Herbert, and younger brother John moved to Camden in around 1924.
 Younger brother William was born the following year, and baby sister Marion came in 1927.

 following are excerpts from an oral interview conducted by Carol's niece,

 Anne Sampson Harrison, prior to her death in 1998.